Open Your Heart (M People song): Chart performance

-The single entered the chart outside the top 10 at number 11, but ever growing airplay and the release of the exclusive second CD meant that sales surged from 63,000 copies in its first week to 78,000 copies in its second.
+In the UK, the single entered the UK Singles Chart outside the top 10 at number 11, but ever growing airplay and the release of the exclusive second CD meant that sales surged from 63,000 copies in its first week to 78,000 copies in its second.
 The single climbed from number 11 into the top 10 at number nine where it peaked, providing the band with their seventh consecutive top-10 hit in just two years since the release of "How Can I Love You More".
 It spent in total four weeks in the top 10 and a total seven weeks on the Singles Chart.

 The Bizarre Fruit album also underwent a resurgence in sales, re-entering the Album Chart top 10 at number eight, so the band once again recorded simultaneous single and album top 10s, being at numbers nine and eight, respectively in the first week of February 1995 like the last two singles.

-It also became M People's second single to top the Billboard Hot Dance Club Play chart in the US in May 1995.
+It also became M People's second single to top the US Billboard Dance Club Play chart in May 1995.
+In West Asia, it became a top-30 hit in Israel, peaking at number thirty on 14 February 1995.
+In Oceania, it also became a top-30 hit in both Australia and New Zealand, peaking at numbers 25 and 21, respectively.